← Older Post Back to Tips & Tricks Newer Post →

 textured walls and how to smooth them

-Before you can smooth out a wall, you will need to prepare for the job.
+Before you put in the effort to get smoother walls, you will need to prepare for the job.
 This means covering whatever is necessary to avoid any unwanted mess.
-In fact, this job can get rather messy, so make sure to cover the flooring, furniture and remove objects off the wall.
-If you don’t have any material to cover objects, then remove them out of the room if possible.
-This way, nothing will get dirty!
+In fact, this job can get rather messy with drywall dust, so make sure to cover the flooring, furniture and remove objects off the wall.
+If you don’t have any material to cover objects with, then take them out of the room if possible, as nothing will get dirty and you will prevent any damage!

 What You Will Need